-- Points are awarded to each group as group score, with each member receiving the same number of points as their individual score - If learners work individually, only individual scores will be awarded - 6 points for the group that can fully illustrate the reasoning and with good, recommended action(s) - 4 points for the group that can partly illustrate the reasoning and with acceptable recommended action(s) - 2 points for the group that can only partly or unable to illustrate the reasoning and has no viable recommended actions - Acceptance of answers to be decided by the trainer
+• Points are awarded to each group as group score, with each member receiving the same number of points as their individual score

-Trainer listens to the groups' sharing and facilitates learners to understand the chain effect of one action on another.
+• If learners work individually, only individual scores will be awarded action(s)

+• 6 points for the group that can fully illustrate the reasoning and with good, recommended action(s)

+• 4 points for the group that can partly illustrate the reasoning and with acceptable recommended recommended actions

+• 2 points for the group that can only partly or unable to illustrate the reasoning and has no viable on another.
 Help learners understand that even a simple or single flaw in the performance review process will lead to potentially serious consequences in other processes and eventually impact the workforce and the organisation.